 What is TerraCi?

-TerraCi is a CLI tool that analyzes Terraform/OpenTofu projects and automatically generates GitLab CI pipelines with proper dependency ordering.
+TerraCi is a CLI tool that analyzes Terraform/OpenTofu projects and automatically generates CI pipelines (GitLab CI and GitHub Actions) with proper dependency ordering.

 The Problem